markstringer-dti/markstringer-dti.github.io/dti.md

 Well, part of the reason for not giving up is that you know that a lot of things that seem impossible do actually get fixed, given the right skills and expertise.
 You know this from other parts of your life.
 That it's not a good idea to give up immediately when things get difficult.
 Often things do get better if you persist.
 If you look at then from a different angle, if you see them through a different lens, suddenly things that seemed impossibly start to click into place.

 The software pioneer Alan Kay said, "Point of view is worth 80 IQ points."
 If you can only figure out the right way to look at something, you can do much cleverer things.
-This book shows the reader a number of different ways of looking at the problem of project management.
+What I'm trying to show in this book are different ways of looking at the problem of project management.
+The idea is that if we can only find the right point of view, we can be much cleverer about what we do.

 So, you might expect a book called "Delivering the Impossible" to have a bunch of different ways of looking at problem projects.
 You might even expect some useful ways of looking at the ones that seem totally impossible.